dsherret/dax/README.md

 **Note:** This is very early stages.
 Just started working on it.

-An automation toolkit for Deno inspired by [zx](https://github.com/google/zx).
+Cross platform shell tools for Deno inspired by [zx](https://github.com/google/zx).

 Differences: